MPC88/MC_SVRespawns/README.md

 Stations will respawn with the same faction, but at new random x, y coordinates and undiscovered.

 Ravagers will respawn at new x, y coordinates and with a new randomly generated ship/loadout etc.

+NOTE: This is not retroactive.
+Only things destroyed after install will respawn.

 Install
 =======